Tomás Esteves: Club career

 Esteves was born in Arcos de Valdevez, Viana do Castelo District.
 He was part of the FC Porto squad that won the 2018–19 UEFA Youth League, defeating Chelsea 3–1 in the final in Nyon, Switzerland.
 With a contract lasting until 2021, he attracted interest from Manchester City who offered €10 million for his signature, and rejected a transfer to FC Barcelona in August 2019.

 Ahead of the 2019–20 season, Esteves was given the number 2 shirt for the first team, inherited from the released Maxi Pereira.
 He made his senior debut on 18 August 2019 for FC Porto B, starting and playing 80 minutes in a 1–1 home draw against Varzim S.C. on the second week of the season.

 Esteves had his initial call-up to a first-team matchday squad for the Taça da Liga opening group match against C.D.
 Santa Clara on 25 September 2019, remaining unused in the 1–0 home win.
 On 5 December he made his debut in the same competition, playing the last 15 minutes of a 3–0 win at Casa Pia A.C. in place of Wilson Manafá.
 He made his Primeira Liga bow on 16 June 2020, playing the first hour of a goalless draw at bottom club C.D.
 Aves before being substituted for Moussa Marega.

 On 5 October 2020, Esteves was loaned to EFL Championship club Reading for the season.
 He made his debut fifteen days later in a 1–0 home win over Wycombe Wanderers, as a 57th-minute substitute for Tom Holmes.
 He scored his only goal for the Royals in a 2–2 draw with Swansea City on 25 April 2021.

 On 2 August 2022, Esteves joined Pisa S.C. in the Italian Serie B on loan with an option to buy and a conditional obligation to buy.
 He made his debut 11 days later, starting as the season began with a 4–3 loss at A.S.
 Cittadella.

+On 3 August 2023, Pisa announced the permanent signing of Esteves on a three-year contract, acquiring 70% of the player's economic rights for a reported €1 million fee.